Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 		- hypothesis: Presenter
 	- who uses the most advanced vocabulary?
 		- hypothesis: Expert
+	- are men or women more likely to utter back channels while someone of the same gender is speaking?
+		- hypotheses: women will utter more back channels while men are talking, and men will utter more back channels while men are talking.

 ### Methods:

-	- create 3 pandas data frame
+	- create 3 pandas data frames
 		- one with the texts
 		- one with the speaker information
 		- one with backchannels